What is Blepharitis?

 Blepharitis Treatment Options

 For mild cases of blepharitis, washing your eyes with a clean washcloth, using warm compresses, and over-the-counter artificial tears may be enough to calm symptoms.
-However, in more severe cases, prescription treatments may be required, such as:
+During treatment, you will want to stop using eye makeup.

-- Antibiotics: Topical antibiotics that are applied to the eyelids may help to relieve symptoms as well as treat bacterial infection of the eyelids.
+Topical antibiotics that are applied to the eyelids may help to relieve symptoms as well as treat bacterial infection of the eyelids.
 These are available as creams, ointments, and eye drops.
 In some cases, you may be prescribed an oral antibiotic.

-- Medications that affect the immune system: Immunosuppressant drugs such as topical cyclosporine (Restasis) have been shown to be effective in relieving symptoms of blepharitis.
+Immunosuppressant drugs such as topical cyclosporine (Restasis) have been shown to be effective in relieving symptoms of blepharitis.

-- Treatments for underlying conditions: If your blepharitis is believed to be caused by an underlying condition such as rosacea, seborrheic dermatitis, or more, your symptoms may be controlled by treating the underlying disease.
+If your blepharitis is believed to be caused by an underlying condition such as rosacea, seborrheic dermatitis, or more, your symptoms may be controlled by treating the underlying disease.

 Schedule Your Appointment